Skip to Main Content

 Key Terms

-The FACET Program is implementing the Student Financial Planning (SFP) financial aid software system.
+The FACET Program is implementing Bruin Financial Aid, UCLA's instance of the Oracle Student Financial Planning (SFP) financial aid software system.

 Financial Aid Management (FAM) is the primary financial aid processing system that UCLA has used since the mid-1980s.
-FAM will be replaced by Student Financial Planning (SFP) through the FACET Program.
+FAM will be replaced by Oracle’s Student Financial Planning (SFP) solution through the FACET Program.
+For all UCLA stakeholders, SFP has been branded as Bruin Financial Aid.

-Student Financial Planning (SFP) is an Oracle product designed to streamline financial aid processes for students and staff via enhanced data management and modern technology to enable an exceptional student financial aid experience.
-SFP is replacing the current Financial Aid Management (FAM) system at UCLA.
+Bruin Financial Aid is a software solution designed to streamline financial aid processes for students and staff via enhanced data management and modern technology to enable an exceptional student financial aid experience.
+Bruin Financial Aid is replacing the current Financial Aid Management (FAM) system at UCLA.

 A testing process that examines business processes to ensure data flows between systems seamlessly and meets all functional requirements.

 A testing process that validates we’ve accounted for all business processes that will be completed in the new system and determines if the new system does what it was designed to do in real-world scenarios.
-The deployment of SFP has seven releases over the course of two years.
+The deployment of Bruin Financial Aid has seven releases over the course of two years.

 A release in a software implementation signifies a point in time when a specific portion of the software is ready to “go live” and be used by key stakeholders.
-The deployment of SFP has seven releases over the course of two years.
+The deployment of Bruin Financial Aid has seven releases over the course of two years.

 The process of determining a student’s cost of attendance, establishing a financial aid budget (including tuition, fees, and living expenses) and then packaging various forms of financial aid (including grants, loans, and work-study) to meet the student’s demonstrated financial need.